adrian1703/sxr-resourceparser/README.md

 # Modelgeneration for SXR
 ## Current Approach
-Protobuf java classes seemed difficult to work with, so instead im gonna parse the Pojo classes myself and using annoations to create structure for further parsing.
+Protobuf java classes seemed difficult to work with, so instead im gonna parse the Pojo classes myself and using annotations to create structure for further parsing.

 E.g.
 ```java